 Two specific forms of therapy, cognitive behavioral therapy, and interpersonal therapy have now have been validated by research to be effective in treating depression in youth.

 Parents should be encouraged to ask a therapist specific questions up front: for example, how frequently and over what period of time will therapy take place; whether sessions will involve the depressed child alone, or others in the family also; and how the therapist will assure confidentiality to a child or teenager without locking parents out of the process.

 Antidepressant medications target chemical imbalances in the brain that are associated with depression.
-Several antidepressants introduced in recent years have little potential risk for dangerous overdosing or adverse effects, and are quite effective in adults.
+Several antidepressants introduced in recent years have little potential risk for dangerous overdosing or adverse effects and are quite reliable in adults.
 Recent studies indicate that these medications can be useful in treating youth depression as well.
-Additional studies are ongoing in order to further define the efficacy of these medications in children and adolescents.
+Additional studies are ongoing to further define the efficacy of these medications in children and adolescents.

 Parents should ask their physician for details about the purpose of a medication; how long it will take to exert therapeutic action; the frequency with which the physician will evaluate the effects of the treatment and need for dosage changes; and any precautions (for example regarding diet, exercise, side effects) to keep in mind.
 The child or teen patient should also have age-appropriate information about the medications.

 Antidepressant & Anti-anxiety Medications